justinfagnani/dom-templating-api-proposal/packages/dom-templating-prototype/README.md

 ### Differences from lit-html

-- Refactored code into several modulesto  make the code easier to navigate.
+- Refactored code into several modules to make the code easier to navigate.
 - Removed several render options:
   - `host`, which was used to get a `this` value for event listener bindings, is replaced by looking up the host of the root node of the element with the binding.
   - `createScope` which was used for scoped custom element registry integration.
     Since the newer scoped custom element registry API supports scoped registries separate from shadow roots, the intention to allow scopes to be associated directly with templates.
   - `isConnected`, which was used to drive the `disconnected()` and `reconnected()` callbacks of AsyncDirectives from custom element callbacks.
     A native template feature should not need this, and should be able to drive